Bae-Sunny/Bae-Sunny/README.md

 ## About Me

-I'm a passionate software developer with a love for open-source projects and modern web technologies.
+I'm currently striving to become a passionate software developer, putting effort into mastering open-source projects and modern web technologies.

 ## 🚀 Skills